clara0goncalves/Machine_Learning_HW1_Sapienza/README.md

 ## Notes
 - Adhere strictly to the deadline: **8th December 2024, 23:59 CET**.
 - Ensure all deliverables are submitted via Classroom.
-- Acknowledge any use of GenAI tools.
-- Collaboration is prohibited; the submission must be individual and original.